Official websites use .gov

 The DIRweb application supports several activities: the NICHD Annual Report, PI and Fellows' retreats, training tracking, Fellows’ progress reports, and Administrative Management Branch's (AMB) personnel and travel-package tracking.
 The DIRweb includes lab training web services for the NIH Enterprise Directory and Division of Occupational Health and Safety Training.

 The team continued to release enhancements to the Fellows Annual Progress Report, a unified means for tracking and mentoring intramural trainees as well as for easing the re-appointment process.
 This solution provided the Office of Education with useful metrics regarding mentoring and training programs.
-We also updated the Exit Survey feature, a short survey giving DIR Fellows a platform for providing feedback.
+Another major enhancement to the progress-report system was the addition of an Individual Development Plan for postbaccalaureate fellows.
+We also updated the Exit Survey feature, a short survey giving DIR fellows a platform for providing feedback.

-We continued to develop new features and improvements for the Package Tracking module used by the AMB, providing AMB staff real-time accuracy metrics for personnel and travel package compilation.
+We continued to develop new features and improvements for the Personnel and Travel Package Tracking module used by the AMB, providing AMB staff real-time accuracy metrics for personnel and travel package compilation.

 The team has also improved upon the Capital Equipment/Expenditure Request Tracking System, which allows users to efficiently submit requests through the review process, while giving administrative staff the ability to track requests through the workflow process.
 Additional features allow administrative staff to process and track requests after approval and funding.
 The project has been sufficiently well received to allow potential offerings to the NICHD extramural community as well as to the Office of the Director.

 The CSSC team continues to develop and support several feedback systems to support real-time customer satisfaction collection.
-These include surveys for the AMB, the OCD, laboratory administrative support staff, and NICHD’s Administrative Services Branch.
-The system also offers more detailed feedback submissions periodically along with comprehensive response metrics than was previously possible.
+These include surveys for the AMB, the OCD, laboratory administrative support staff, and NICHD's Administrative Services Branch.
+A new feedback system was also developed for NICHD’s Office of the Scientific Director.
+The system also offers more detailed feedback submissions periodically, along with more comprehensive response metrics than was previously possible.
 Along with application development, maintenance, and support, the CSSC team successfully migrated infrastructure and applications to Azure Cloud using NIH STRIDES (Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability), one of the first organizations to do so.

 Biological visualization services